PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 Entry requirements

-• complete a six-year Bachelor of Medicine and Bachelor of Surgery (MBChB) degree at Otago or Auckland
+• a Bachelor of Medicine and Bachelor of Surgery

-• complete another three years of specialist training and examinations to become a Fellow of the Royal New Zealand College of General Practitioners.
+• to complete the General Practice Education Programme to become a Fellow of the Royal New Zealand College of General Practitioners

 You also need to be registered with the Medical Council of New Zealand.